-Simone Weil, french philosopher
+Simone Weil, French philosopher

 Chances are, the content hasn’t delivered what this reader was expecting when they clicked through or didn’t deliver it fast enough.

 This type of reading involves the reflective scanning of an article.
-Readers make their way through the entire article, but at speeds of up to 1823 words/minute – well above in-depth or even typical skim reading rates.
+Readers make their way through the entire article, but at speeds of up to 1823 words/minute – well above in-depth or even typical skim-reading rates.

 The study found significantly more scanning in sports content compared to other categories, indicating different intent, likely looking up a particular game result.

-Explore your analytics to discern which type of reading behaviour is happening when readers click through to your content.
+Explore your analytics to discern which type of reading behavior is happening when readers click through to your content.
 Tools like Google Tag Manager can help you track things like scroll depth, to better understand how people are navigating the pages of your website.

 Think about what your content is trying to achieve, e.g. deliver instructions, build an argument, showcase examples, share facts.
 Similarly, consider the intent that would bring your readers to that content, and what that means for the time spent and interactivity.
-The behaviour your content garners is most accurately evaluated in the context of what your content is designed to achieve.
+The behavior your content garners is most accurately evaluated in the context of what your content is designed to achieve.

 Learn more about the reading brain to improve your content: